 Fruit characteristics abound in Cabernet Franc, think berries and cherries: raspberries, strawberries, blueberries, cherries along with plums.
 Other common aromas and flavours include green pepper, green olives, violets, sweet tobacco, graphite/ pencil shavings and blackcurrant bush leaf.
 The herbaceous aromas are more prominent when the grapes used in the wine have not been ripened fully.
 And this is the one downside to Cabernet Franc.

 Cabernet Franc has long been seen as a varietal in the red wines of Touraine in the Loire Valley, wines such as Chinon and Bourgeuil and in parts of North-East Italy, Friuli and Veneto.
 At their best these wines can be fresh, fruity, low alcohol wines with a distinct raspberry and pencil shavings aroma profile.
 But those originating from particularly cool summers can taste rather austere and be especially light in body.
 So to ensure a softer wine with good texture and integrated tannins, avoid those produced in cool vintages.

 Note Cabernet Franc is also known as Bouchet, Bordo, Breton and Cabernet Frank.
 Italian wines labelled Cabernet are usually Cabernet Franc.

+If you are a fan of Cabernet Sauvignon, Merlot or Carmenère, give Cabernet Franc a try.
+You will be pleasantly surprised by its elegance, complexity and its beautiful perfume.
 As there is a general move away from higher-alcohol reds, Cabernet Franc could come into its own at last.